 Real Universe Notes:

 People ask me how I come up with my ideas for my original kitbashes.
 Really, I look around at other people's work and if I like something I go with it.
-And sometimes, you just start placing pieces together and see what looks good for a ship.
+And then sometimes, I just start placing pieces together and see what looks good for a ship.